Glen Cove station

 Glen Cove is a station along the Oyster Bay Branch of the Long Island Rail Road.
-It is located between Pearsall Avenue and Norfolk Lane north of Duck Pond Road, in the City of Glen Cove, Nassau County, New York.
+It is located between Pearsall Avenue and Norfolk Lane north of Duck Pond Road, in Glen Cove, Nassau County, New York.

-No bus services are available at the Glen Cove station (unlike at the nearby Glen Street station).
+No bus services are available at this station (unlike at the nearby Glen Street station).
 However, local taxicabs do stop here.

 History

-The Glen Cove station, (née Nassau), was built in 1895, at the behest of the "Gold Coast" millionaires.
+The Glen Cove station opened in 1895 as Nassau station, at the behest of the "Gold Coast" millionaires.
 These wealthy locals, such as the Charles Pratt and J.P.
 Morgan, who were looking for a more dignified station to disembark at than the existing station on Glen Street.
 The picturesque station has been featured in several movies, including Sabrina, Hello Again, and several commercials.

 Station layout

 This station has two high-level side platforms, each four cars long.